drug-design/course/docs/chapters/structure-based-design.md

 #### Geometry of a Hydrogen Bond and Solvation Issues

-The average N-H --- O angle is about 155&#176;, with 90% lying between 140&#176; and 180&#176;.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/geometry-hydrogen-bond-solvation-issues-f737b59c'><i class='fa fa-play' aria-hidden='true'></i></button>The average N-H --- O angle is about 155&#176;, with 90% lying between 140&#176; and 180&#176;.
 Almost all protein groups are capable of forming hydrogen bonds like this.
 Where groups are not explicitly hydrogen bonded, they are probably solvated.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer